top of page

 Digital systems are machine readable by design.
 The physical world is not.
 This article explains why machines struggle to interpret physical environments, why perception alone is not enough, and how identity infrastructure, machine-readable objects, and system integration can help physical environments become reliable for automation and Physical AI.

-The Identity Layer for the Physical World
+Establishing the Essential Identity Layer for Physical AI Infrastructure

 Digital systems depend on identity, but the physical world largely does not.
 This article explains why physical identity infrastructure is emerging as a foundational layer for machines, automation systems, and AI platforms that need to determine what physical objects are, whether they are trusted, and how they connect to digital systems.